MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/try-chat-for-dynamics365.md

 Once Chat is enabled in your organization, you can sign in to Dynamics 365 organization, and select the Omnichannel Administration application to start configuring Chat.
 For more information on configuring Chat in Dynamics 365, see [Configure a chat channel](administrator/set-up-chat-widget.md).

-## Option 2: Through trials.dynamics.com
+## Option 2: Chat trial through trials.dynamics.com

 With this option, you can get a free 30-day trial of Chat through [https://trials.dynamics.com](https://trials.dynamics.com).
 You must have an existing organizational account and must be a global administrator to enable the trial.

 > [!NOTE]
-> This option is currently available in Canada and United Kingdom.
-Your tenant will have to be located in one of these regions.
+> This option is currently available only in Canada and United Kingdom.
+Your tenant must be located in one of these regions.

 ### Step 1: Get a Dynamics 365 trial instance